 Even the time of day you water your flowers matters.

-Ideally, you should water them in the morning to prepare them for heat as the day goes on.
+Ideally, you should water them in the morning as this is the best time to prepare them for heat of full sun as the day goes on.

 Prune Your Hydrangeas.

-However, it is still important to take the time to still do some pruning.
+However, it’s still important to take the time to still do some pruning.